-High-efficiency organic solar cells enabled by non-Ionic small-molecule cathode interlayers with tunable alkoxy side chains
+High-efficiency organic solar cells enabled by non-ionic small-molecule cathode interlayers with tunable alkoxy side chains

 Abstract

-Interfacial engineering plays a critical role in enhancing the performance of organic solar cells (OSCs). we report herein two novel alcohol-soluble small-molecule cathode interlayer materials (CIMs), M-dOR and M-tOR, featuring a non-fused donor–acceptor architecture.
-These molecules are constructed form a 1,3-dibromobenzene core conjugated to cyclopentadithiophene (CPDT) donor arms via direct C–H arylation, and terminated with rhodanine acceptors.
-By introducing alkoxy groups with different lengths (R1 and R2) through side-chain engineering, the solubility and interfacial properties are allowed to modulate, providing excellent processability in alcoholic solvents and superior device performance for the target materials.
-When employed as cathode interlayer in PM6:Y6-based OSCs, M-tOR achieves a champion power conversion efficiency (PCE) of 15.36%, outperforming the 15.12% efficiency of the benchmark PDINO.
-The enhanced performance originates from the synergistic effects of optimized energy level alignment, improved film morphology, higher electron mobility (4.47 × 10-4 cm2 V-1 s-1), and efficient exciton dissociation (Pdiss = 99.60%).
+Interfacial engineering plays a critical role in enhancing the performance of organic solar cells (OSCs).
+We report herein two novel alcohol-soluble small-molecule cathode interlayer materials (CIMs), M-dOR and M-tOR, featuring a non-fused donor–acceptor architecture.
+These molecules are constructed from a 1,3-dibromobenzene core conjugated to cyclopentadithiophene (CPDT) donor arms via direct C–H arylation, and terminated with rhodanine acceptors.
+By introducing alkoxy groups with different lengths through side-chain engineering, the solubility and interfacial properties are allowed to modulate, providing excellent processability in alcoholic solvents and superior device performance for the target materials.
+When employed as a cathode interlayer in PM6:Y6-based OSCs, M-tOR achieves a champion power conversion efficiency (PCE) of 15.36%, outperforming the 15.12% efficiency of the benchmark PDINO.
+The enhanced performance originates from the synergistic effects of optimized energy level alignment, improved film morphology, higher electron mobility (4.47 × 10−4 cm2 V−1 s−1), and efficient exciton dissociation (Pdiss = 99.60%).
 This study demonstrates the great potential of non-fused small-molecule CIMs with rationally designed side chains for developing high-performance OSCs.

 - This article is part of the themed collection: Journal of Materials Chemistry C HOT Papers